 VIL and its sublanguages are tightly integrated with IVML, i.e., IVML identifiers, configuration values, and types can be directly used in VIL.
-From a more general point of view, VIL and its sublanguages rely on existing, practically proven concepts such as build rules or template languages in order to avoid reinventing the wheel.
+From a more general point of view, VIL and its sublanguages rely on existing, practically proven concepts such as build rules or template languages to avoid reinventing the wheel.
 However, existing concepts as well as related tooling does not provide the full support for variability instantiation as we experienced in our analysis of related technologies.
 Thus, we reuse and extend existing concepts to apply it to variability realization and created the VIL as a completely new language along with a novel implementation.

 The VIL Languages

-In this section, we will describe the two (sub) languages of VIL, i.e., the VIL build language and the VIL template language, as well as their main concepts.
+In this section, we will describe the two (sub) languages of VIL, i.e., the VIL (control) language and the VIL template language (VTL), as well as their main concepts.
+While VIL aims at defining the overall instantiation process for a software product line VTL specifically aims at supporting the generation and instantiation of textual artifacts.
+We describe VIL in Section 3.1 and VTL in Section 3.2.
 Due to the nature of both languages as variability implementation languages, they share a common type system as well as a common expression language.
+For working with different kinds of artifacts and variabilities, VIL provides an extensible type language.
+We will describe the expression language in Section 3.3, the type library in Section 3.4 and default extensions for specific programming languages in Section 3.5.
+For performing reconfigurations at runtime, VIL provides a specific set of concepts (we call this extending set runtime VIL, rt-VIL for short).
+We will describe rt-VIL in Section 3.6.